 Strengthening Systems for Better Health in Nepal

-- Nepal’s marginalized communities often lag others in reducing maternal and child mortality.
+- Nepal’s marginalized communities often lag behind others in reducing maternal and child mortality.

 - SSBH’s goal is to improve maternal, child, newborn, and reproductive health outcomes.

-- Data-driven planning and improved health system governance mean more equitable health services.
+- Data-driven planning and improved health system governance lead to more equitable health services.

 While Nepal has successfully reduced overall mortality among mothers and children under five, there is still room for improvement in equitable delivery of quality maternal, child, newborn, and reproductive health services.

 Led by Abt, SSBH supports the Government of Nepal’s efforts to improve health outcomes by enhancing access to and quality of maternal, newborn, child health, and family-planning services, particularly for the country’s most marginalized and disadvantaged groups.
 In partnership with all levels of the Nepalese government—federal, provincial, municipal, district—and other health sector stakeholders, SSBH follows these principles:

 Use data to refine and improve interventions.
 For example, SSBH supports health sector counterparts when they hold annual health review meetings to analyze data, determine performance ranking criteria for health facilities, identify gaps, and develop solutions.